codeup-germain/capstone/README.md

 **Project Goals**

-- Build a classification model that can take the stats from a given time in the game and predict the winner.
+- Build a classification model that can accurately predict the winner of a game given the information at the 20 minute mark.

 **Data summary**
+- The data is only from the north American Server
+- The data contains pro players, and other top performers of the game, The lowest ranking players are in masters, which is still the top .15% of players.

+The data was pulled from the riot api using names that were gathered from webscraping two popular League of legends sites called op.gg (https://na.op.gg/ranking/ladder/) and trackingthepros (https://www.trackingthepros.com/players/na/) op.gg was used to grab roughly the top 3000 players in the ranked ladder, and trackingthepros was used to grab the names of the current professional league of legends players.

 ### Statistical testing: